ToolShedTested

 Pros

-• HP brushless motor at $69 -- brushless performance at the same price as brushed competitors
+• HP brushless motor -- brushless performance at the same price as brushed competitors

 • 2000 in-lbs torque matches mid-range pro drivers at a fraction of the cost